ChrstphrHll/npc_gen/students/Tilo Connak.md

 ---
 # Tilo Connak
 ### Description
-- Tiefling Ranger from Aldercrown Empire
+- Tiefling Ranger from Beleriand
 - 1st year Diplomacy student in Treskal
 - short straight blue hair that's messy, Pale Brown eyes, and Olive skin
 - Is Gritty and Modern, and has Humane as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes